tamizhvendan/tamizhvendan.github.com/source/_posts/2015-01-02-step-3-phonecat-recommendation-system-using-f-number-agents.markdown

       "Recommendation initiated"
 ```

-Then anonymous id discussed while storing user visits is actually persisted in the [request cookies by Asp.Net](http://msdn.microsoft.com/en-in/library/91ka2e6a%28v=vs.85%29.aspx) in an encoded format.
+Then anonymous id of the user session is actually persisted in the [request cookies by Asp.Net](http://msdn.microsoft.com/en-in/library/91ka2e6a%28v=vs.85%29.aspx) in an encoded format.
 In the ```GetRecommendation``` method we will be retrieving this encoded anonymous id from the cookie and decode it.
 Then we need to get the SignalR connection id which available in the base class ```Hub```.
 After getting both the anonymous id and the connection id, send a ```GetRecommendation``` message to the ```StorageAgent``` with these information.
 Finally send a response to the SignalR client as "Recommendation initiated".

 The ```decode``` function is not added yet so let's add them.
 Thanks to [this stackoverflow answer](http://stackoverflow.com/a/2481110/159850) we just need to convert the code from C# to F#